germc/lunchpoll/README.md

 * Add Restaurant to Eat
 	* From History
 	* New Restaurant
-* Vote up (maybe even down) an existing restaurant
+* Vote up and down an existing restaurant
+	* I would argue for voting down for the cases like: "I would eat anywhere except X", that way you could actually mark down the X if you would be content with anything else winning, just not that.
 * See real-time restaurant standings
 	* We could do some pretty cool designs with showing a currently *winning* restaurant
 * Weekly thread discussion of lunch plans